 Admission to any of the graduate or certificate programs at Hawai'i Pacific University is based on academic ability and potential for success.
 Academic ability is evaluated on the applicant's past academic performance and all applicants must also hold a bachelor's degree ( or its equivalent) from an accredited college or university.
 Although not required for admission, professional work experience, as well as, involvement in organizational or community activities may also be used in the evaluation.
 Below is a list of all admissions requirements, no one factor will exclude an applicant from consideration, all applications are reviewed from a holistic approach.
-Click here to find out what the entry terms are for each program.

 International students wishing to apply to either a graduate certificate or master's program must submit other documents, in addition to the documents listed below.